"

 The wings and empennage have flight control surfaces, i.e., the ailerons, elevators, and rudder, as shown in the figure below.
 The pilot controls the airplane’s flight to give it the desired flight attitude by simultaneously using the elevator, ailerons, and rudder.
 The skill required in the coordination of the flight controls must be learned.
 Each type of airplane can have somewhat different flight characteristics, but the basic functionality of the flight controls is the same.

-The primary flight controls include ailerons for roll control, elevators for pitch control, and rudder for yaw control.
+The primary flight controls include ailerons for roll control, elevators for pitch control, and a rudder for yaw control.

 The purpose of the ailerons is to give the airplane roll control about the longitudinal axis.
 As shown in the figure below, the ailerons are a set of differentially operated trailing edge wing flaps.
 When an aileron on one wing is deflected down, the other simultaneously deflects up, thereby producing a relative difference in the lift production on the two wings.
 The net result is a rolling moment in one direction or the other.
 Therefore, the ailerons control the angle of the airplane’s bank and help it turn.